matsengrp/gcreplay/passenger/README.md

 * `passenger-11a.ipynb`
 * `passenger-igh.ipynb`

-Then execute these notebooks to make final plots.
+Then execute these notebooks, which perform model inference across sequencing runs.

 * `igh_passenger_aggregate.ipynb`
 * `igk_passenger_aggregate.ipynb`

+The final plots for the paper are made in `plots_for_paper.ipynb`.

 ## Key directories